AlasdairWJ/evaluate-expression-cpp/README.md

 Been interested in making something along these lines for a while, and but always wanted something a little more versatile.
 Happy with this.

-I wanna do a write up on how to implement unary operator in shunting-yard at some point!
+I wanna do a write up on how to implement unary operators in shunting-yard at some point!

 ----